-14) How do you determine who gets the tax deduction?
+13) How do you determine who gets the tax credit?

-Each Georgia medical, nurse practitioner, and physician assistant program will be responsible for submitting all community based physician preceptors' names, addresses, and hours precepted to the Statewide AHEC Network Program Office.
-The Office will maintain the master list and credit hours provided for each physician name provided.
+Each Georgia medial, osteopathic, nurse practitioner and physician assistant program is responsible for submitting all community based preceptor hours to the Statewide AHEC Network Program Office.
+The Office will match the hours to registered preceptors and credit hours provided.

 1) Will programs be required to report students' personal information?